usefulmove/note/README.md

-# sonia
+# esposa
 ## . simple capture .

-`sonia` is a command-line application designed to help you capture, organize, and manage your notes and thoughts without leaving the terminal.
+`esposa` is a command-line application designed to help you capture, organize, and manage your notes and thoughts without leaving the terminal.
 It combines `duckdb` for robust local storage and `rich` for beautiful, readable output.

 ---